RiceBen/DotNetPollyEssential/README.md

 3. Install Polly latest version

 >ex.
-Install-Package Polly -Version 7.1.1
+Install-Package Polly -Version 7.2.1

 ## How to run

-> if you are using VS:
+#### if you are using VS:

-> >Switch StartUp project and run debug (F5)
+> Switch StartUp project and run debug (F5)

->
-> if you are using VS Code or other IDE:
+#### if you are using VS Code or other IDE:

-> >make sure you have msbuild and add msbuild to your system environment path
-> execute command: `msbuild DotNetPollyEssential.sln`
-> double click {project folder}/bin/Debug/{project name}.exe
+> make sure you have msbuild and add msbuild to your system environment path execute command: `msbuild DotNetPollyEssential.sln` double click {project folder}/bin/Debug/{project name}.exe

 ## DotNetPollyEssential

-This project show the easiest way to use Polly.
+This project shows the easiest way to use Polly.
 Only use Retry policy and Wrap to build custom policy.

 ## Polly CircuitBreaker

-This project show how to use Circuit-Breaker the easiest way.
+This project shows how to use Circuit-Breaker the easiest way.

 ## PollyWithIoC

-This project show you how to integrate with IoC container (Autofac as example), that real worl will happen.
+This project shows you how to integrate with IoC container (Autofac as example), that real worl will happen.
 Also shows how to let caller no need to reference to Polly.

+## PollyFallback

+This project shows how to use Fallback policy in the easiest way.